Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

-The diameter of a convex set plays an important role when trying to control the convergence behavior of various convex approximation algorithms.
-By the diameter of the convex set $C = \cch\{\phi(x) : x \in \X\}$, where $\X$ is as usual a measurable space and $\phi$ is a feature map, we mean the size of the projection of $C$ on a function of norm one within the RKHS corresponding to $\phi$,
+The width of a convex set plays an important role when trying to control the convergence behavior of various convex approximation algorithms.
+By the width of the convex set $C = \cch\{\phi(x) : x \in \X\}$, where $\X$ is as usual a measurable space and $\phi$ is a feature map, we mean the size of the projection of $C$ on a function of norm one within the RKHS corresponding to $\phi$,

 where $h \in \cH$, $\|h\| =1 $.